WalltoWall/gatsby-plugin-imgix/README.md

 ### For plugin developers

-`gatsby-plugin-imgix` can be used to provide gatsby-image support to your Imgix-backed plugin.
+`gatsby-plugin-imgix` can be used to provide [`gatsby-image`][gatsby-image] support to your Imgix-backed plugin.
 Source plugins that serve Imgix URLs, such as `gatsby-source-prismic`, use this plugin for drop-in support of GraphQL-based image transformations.

+The following plugins use `gatsby-plugin-imgix`:
+[`gatsby-source-prismic`][gatsby-source-prismic]

 _Docs coming soon_